mdlincoln/mdlincoln.github.io/_posts/2014-04-02-marvelous-mechanical-bodies.md

 Koeppe, Wolfram. *Art of the Royal Court: Treasures in Pietre Dure from the Palaces of Europe*.
 New York: Metropolitan Museum of Art, 2008.

 Marin, Louis.
-“Notes on a Semiotic Approach to Parade, Cortege, and Procession.”
+"Notes on a Semiotic Approach to Parade, Cortege, and Procession."
 In *Time Out of Time: Essays on the Festival*, edited by Alessandro Falassi, 220–28.
 Albuquerque: University of New Mexico Press, 1987.

 Marr, Alexander.
-“Understanding Automata in the Late Renaissance.” *Le Journal de La Renaissance* 2, no. 1 (2004): 205–22. doi:[10.1484/J.JR.2.300368](http://dx.doi.org/10.1484/J.JR.2.300368).
+"Understanding Automata in the Late Renaissance." *Le Journal de La Renaissance* 2, no. 1 (2004): 205–22. doi:[10.1484/J.JR.2.300368](http://dx.doi.org/10.1484/J.JR.2.300368).

-Nichols, Lawrence W. “The "Pen Works" of Hendrick Goltzius.”
+Nichols, Lawrence W. "The "Pen Works" of Hendrick Goltzius."
 *Philadelphia Museum of Art Bulletin* 88, no. 373 (1992): 4–56.

 Rosheim, Mark Elling. *Leonardo’s Lost Robots*.
 Berlin: Springer, 2006.